xxmrkn/research/Config.md

 | best valid loss | 1.1983 | 0.5554 | 0.5132 |
 | leader board | 0.25752 | 0.42800 | 0.43018 |
 | training time | 320m 18s | 355m 1s | 358m 9s |
+[^1]:The private leaderboard is calculated with approximately 81% of the test data.